 Stackable ice machines, like the Hoshizaki IM-500SAA ice machine, are stackable, which allow you to install up to three units on top of one another.
 These machines work together to produce extra ice, which they deposit into a single ice bin or ice dispenser.
 If you have limited side-to-side space with a high roof, stackable units promise to be the best solution.

 It’s true that Hoshizaki stackable ice makers will boost your ice production rate, but the way they are engineered creates some key downsides.
 You need to consider a few things before running out and buying additional units to stack on top of one another.

 Say you buy a stackable ice maker that produces 500 pounds of ice a day with a 400-pound ice bin.
 One day you install an extra unit that also produces 500 pounds of ice.
 Both machines will shut off when the ice level begins to reach 400 pounds.
-If you don’t at least double your bin size, you’re not getting the benefit of an extra 500 pounds of ice.
+If you don’t double your bin size, you’re not getting the benefit of an extra 500 pounds of ice.

 Stacked machines make it difficult to perform some ice machine maintenance procedures.
 Ultimately, this can limit the lifespan of the bottom machine in a stacked set up.

 Stacking ice machines makes it near impossible to service the bottom unit.
 The units on top block evaporator plates and drop zones making ice machine cleaning a real chore.
 The only way to reach these components is if you remove the top stackable unit.
 Afterward, an ice machine technician must reinstall the machine which takes extra time and costs a lot more money.